 - Described the Trump Administration as likely to usher in an era of “greater governmental transparency and accountability, and a more level playing field” that could be a huge boon to the GMO industry.

 The Hoover Institution, which promotes Kelly’s work, has a mission to “limit government intrusion into the lives of individuals.”
 Its top funder is the Sarah Scaife Foundation, which was identified in a 2013 Drexel University study as among “the largest and most consistent funders of organizations orchestrating climate change denial” and a foundation that promotes “ultra-free-market ideas in many realms.”

-Connect the dots on the chemical and junk food industries’ PR campaigns to manufacture doubt about science, promote risky products and dismantle environmental health protections.
-Also in this series:
+See our fact sheets about other chemical industry PR surrogates who manufacture doubt about science, promote risky products and seek to dismantle environmental health protections.

 – Jon Entine: The Chemical Industry’s Master Messenger

 – Why You Can’t Trust Henry I. Miller

 – Why You Can’t Trust the American Council on Science and Health